insin/DOMBuilder/docs/htmlmode.rst

    A representation of a DOM DocumentFragment and its child nodes.

-   :param Array children: initial child nodes
+   :param Array childNodes: initial child nodes

 .. js:function:: DOMBuilder.HTMLFragment.appendChild(node)